-The McLane Center in Concord will be opening its doors to the public again for the first time since the start of COVID on Tuesday, June 1.
-The center will be open Tuesdays-Fridays from 11am-4pm.
-The Nature Store and the Reptile Room will be open to visitors.
-The raptor mews will also be open.
-Trails and the pollinator gardens continue to be open from dawn to dusk daily.
+The McLane Center in Concord is open Tuesdays-Fridays from 11am-4pm.
+The Nature Store, Reptile Room, and Raptor Mews are also open to visitors.
+Trails and pollinator gardens continue to be open from dawn to dusk daily.

 Regular Center Hours